nxomimo/nxomimo.github.io/_portfolio/portfolio-6.md

 collection: portfolio
 ---

-Another difficult task in my systems programming class was to develop a framebuffer module and graphics library on bare-metal Raspberry Pi.
-This assignment gave me *by far* the most headaches of all the tasks, mainly due to some tricky memory clean-up errors!
+I developed a framebuffer module and graphics library on bare-metal Raspberry Pi.
+This assignment gave me *by far* the most headaches of my bare-metal Pi projects, mainly due to some tricky memory clean-up errors!
 Check out the code in [this Github repository](https://gitfront.io/r/nxomimo/mMQR5JtQEgLy/graphics/).